nextrizon/Hysteria2/README.md

 >You can use the [following guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) on setting up a Hysteria2 server and/or client on a Windows PC

 >[!IMPORTANT]
-> I'm not responsible if this guide break your router.
+> I'm not responsible if this guide brick your router.
 If it does happen, you can try using [this guide](https://docs.gl-inet.com/router/en/3/tutorials/debrick/) to restore the firmware for your GL-iNet router.

 This guide should also work for GL-iNet MT2500A/MT6000 and any OpenWrt router using an ARM Cortex-A53 processor with at least 256MB of flash storage.